Zenith (ZEN) Metrics

 How is Zenith performing compared to the broader crypto market?

-Over the past 7 days, Zenith has gained 23.13%, outperforming the overall crypto market which posted a 1.04% decline.
-This indicates strong performance in ZEN's price action relative to the broader market momentum.
+Over the past 7 days, Zenith has declined by 0.34%, underperforming the overall crypto market which posted a 0.59% gain.
+This indicates a temporary lag in ZEN's price action relative to the broader market momentum.

 Trends Market Overview